ISO 27032 vs COBIT

 What It Is

-COBIT 2019, officially Control Objectives for Information and Related Technologies, is a comprehensive IT governance and management framework from ISACA.
+COBIT 2019, formerly known as Control Objectives for Information and Related Technologies, is a comprehensive IT governance and management framework from ISACA.
 It enables organizations to create value from IT, manage risks, and optimize resources through tailored enterprise governance of IT (EGIT).
 Its design-factor-driven methodology emphasizes outcomes, using a goals cascade to align stakeholder needs with objectives.

 Key Components